clamsproject/clams-python/documentation/introduction.rst

 annotate()
 """"""""""

 The ``annotate()`` method is the core method of a CLAMS app.
-It takes a MMIF JSON string as the main input, along with other `kwargs <https://docs.python.org/3.8/glossary.html#term-argument>`_ for runtime configurations, and analyze the MMIF input, then returns analysis results in a serialized MMIF :class:`str`.
+It takes a MMIF JSON string as the main input, along with other `kwargs <https://docs.python.org/3.8/glossary.html#term-argument>`_ for runtime configurations, and analyzes the MMIF input, then returns analysis results in a serialized MMIF :class:`str`.
 When you inherit :class:`~clams.app.ClamsApp`, you need to implement

-* :meth:`~clams.app.ClamsApp._annotate` instead of :meth:`~clams.app.ClamsApp.annotate` (read the docstrings as they contains important information about the app implementation)
+* :meth:`~clams.app.ClamsApp._annotate` instead of :meth:`~clams.app.ClamsApp.annotate` (read the docstrings as they contain important information about the app implementation).

+For a text processing app, ``_annotate()`` is mostly concerned with finding text documents, creating new views and calling the code that runs over the text and inserts the results.

 As a developer you can expose different behaviors of the ``annotate()`` method by providing configurable parameters as keyword arguments of the method.
-For example, you can have user specify a re-sample rate of an audio file to be analyzed by providing ``resample_rate`` parameter.
+For example, you can have the user specify a re-sample rate of an audio file to be analyzed by providing a ``resample_rate`` parameter.

 .. note::
   These runtime configurations are not part of the MMIF input, but for reproducible analysis, you should record these configurations in the output MMIF.